abhi280403/sorting-visualizer/README.md

 - Upon opening the Sorting Visualizer, you will see a  two buttons named merge sort and generate new array
 - upon pressing generate new array every time you can get the new array every time
 - upon pressing the button merge sort u can visualize the merge sort on the screen with different colors.
+- The heights of bars on the screen represent the elements of array.

 ## screenshots
 ![Screenshot 2023-07-05 141230](https://github.com/abhi280403/sorting-visualizer/assets/122891629/8277c6b9-71de-45f0-94c5-3d3f3d055c29)